paulthewalton/acf-pro-stubs/README.md

 4. Run `composer update`
 5. Run `./generate.sh`

-The `acf-stubs.php` file should now be updated.
+The `acf-pro-stubs.php` file should now be updated.
 Feel free to submit a Pull Request if you'd like to see a release for a newer version.
 If things have fallen behind, please generate stubs for each missing version in a distinct commit so we can have a continuous release history.